 First you need to mask off the area you do not want to remove the coating.
 In order to make a perfect line you can use 3M Super 88 1.25" black tape as a mask.
 Peel back the poly-masking that came on your OPTIC ARMOR just enough to run the tape inside of where you want your black out to be.
 Go ahead and do this all the way around your window.
 (Do not worry about rounding corners with tape.)
 Now you can take your razor and trim poly-masking so that it overlaps the black tape but does not cover where you want to sand.
 (You can use the rest of your black tape to keep the sheeting stuck to the black tape or to fill any voids you may have over cut.)
 Next take a razor blade and follow the outside edge, (This step will ensure a clean line when you sand it or blast It.) when you reach the corner you can cut trough the tape intersection to make your desired radius on the corner.
 Now your window is masked and ready to remove coating.
 There are two ways of doing this.
 One way is by hand or pad sander using 180 grit sand paper.
 This process may take some time because you need to remove coating completely.
 (You can tell the coating is removed when the material is dull after you wipe it with a damp cloth and scratches easily) Another way to remove the coating is by using an economical hand held sandblaster.
 These are usually under $40.00 and will save you a lot of time.
 You can follow the directions that came with your sandblaster to remove the coating.
 Now your coating is removed and you can use any automotive grade paint to black out your window.

 After final fitting, the window can be fastened in.
 First the window should be put in place and marked.
 The marks should be spaced a minimum of ½” from the edge of the OPTIC ARMOR window.
 The frequency of fasteners is up to you.
 We recommend every 4” on most applications.
-If rivets are used, only normal drilling is required.
-If bolts or screws are used, you may want to countersink the holes for best appearance.
+DO NOT USE RIVETS.
+You may want to countersink the holes for best appearance.
 Fasten the window from the center out.
 OPTIC ARMOR has installation kits available, call to order.
-Percy’s installation kits use countersunk flat-headed cap screws, and are highly recommended over rivets.
+Optic Armor’s installation kits use countersunk flat-headed cap screws, DO NOT USE RIVETS.